 These stories must be told - Junius Williams

-This first episode (Newark) is presented in partnership with the Turrell Fund, the Fund for Newark’s Future, Rutgers University-Newark, Washington University of St. Louis, the Newark Public Schools, the City of Newark, the SNCC Legacy Project (Duke University), the Newark Public Library, and filmmakers Sandra King, Robert Curvin, and Robert Machover.
+This first episode (Newark) is presented in partnership with the Turrell Fund, the Fund for Newark’s Future, Rutgers University-Newark, Washington University of St. Louis, the Newark Public Schools, the City of Newark, the SNCC Legacy Project (Duke University), the Newark Public Library, filmmakers Sandra King, Robert Curvin, and Robert Machover, and the National Park Service, PSEG, Mosaic Strategies Group

 The Center for Education and Juvenile Justice, Inc. (CEJJ, Inc.) was incorporated in 2011 as a community-based institution to help troubled youth gain knowledge and positive outcomes through education and advocacy by caring adults.
 CEJJ endeavors to provide a means to teach young people (grade school through college) who they are through analysis of history and social studies.
 It is our vision that young people will learn to navigate peacefully and successfully through the obstacles that impede them in major urban centers, Through this website, with its collection of information and critical analysis, initially of Newark; and with its partnership with Rutgers Newark, and the Newark Public Schools, new methodologies of teaching and learning will evolve to facilitate fully actualized persons and productive citizens at home and abroad.

 - Gina Nisbeth, Board Chair and Director Citi Community Capital

 - Wilma Grey, Former Exec.
 Director, Newark Public Library